List of Hollyoaks characters introduced in 2008: Ash Roy

 Ash started putting Ravi up for illegal street fights, unaware he had been diagnosed with a cerebral aneurysm.
 Ash found out, yet let Ravi go ahead with a fight, which left him slightly blinded.
 Leila made Ash accept the blame for it.
 Ash employed Loretta Jones at Tan & Tumble and both he and Ravi began to have feelings for her.
 After Loretta saw Ravi's violent side on a date, Ash flirted with her and went in for a kiss, which Ravi caught.
 Ravi then, despite his condition, signed for another illegal fight.
 Ash, Loretta, Anita, Kris and Bel all rushed to stop him.
 After doing so, angry Ravi taunted Ash, which resulted in him punching him, making Ravi fall into a coma.
 Leila and Anita blamed Ash, who then tried to comfort Anita who was worried she could inherit the aneurysm, however Ash told her she could not, as she was adopted.
 Ash manipulated Anita into keeping quiet about what he told her, and, to prove it, showed her a birth certificate listing a different mother.
 Anita told the Roys she knew she was adopted.
 When confronted, Ash told Bel, Gov and Leila that Anita had found the birth certificate and came to him, however Ravi, who awakened from his coma, told them he was awake when Ash told Anita.
 Leila, Ravi and Gov then told Ash to leave.
 Ash pleaded with Bel to choose either him or Ravi.
 Realising he had ruined the family, Bel also told Ash to leave.
 Ash then tried to convince Anita and Leila to help his parents forgive him, but both refused.
 Leila then revealed to Gilly Roach that Ash had planted food in Hannah Ashworth's room to make it look like she had taken a relapse.
 Ash then closed down Relish and Tan & Tumble and left Hollyoaks.

+Chloe Timms from Inside Soap opined that Ash "kicked up trouble" and "caused havoc" in the soap.